Beyond the Grave

 Research and information by Michelle Smith and Faith Serafin

-began to have experiences.
-Hearing the voices of unseen forces and finding cold spots with in the building
+experiences.
+Hearing the voices of unseen forces and finding cold spots with in the building seemed to be a

-seemed to be a common occurrence for almost every member there that night.
-Also strange phantom smells
+common occurrence for almost every member there that night.
+Also strange phantom smells of new paint and

-of new paint and even a report of a panic like feeling came from a usually calm and collective member.
+even a report of a panic like feeling came from a usually calm and collective member.

 Here are a few EVP's captured while on this investigation.
 More EVP's from the Covington County